At a Glance

 We live in a time of great tension and conflict in democracies around the world.
-Elections in 2016 and 2017—in England, the United States, France, and Germany—have both revealed and exacerbated deep divisions within these societies, raising fundamental questions about the strength and fragility of democracy.
+Many countries are experiencing a rise in political polarization and at the same time, more people are losing faith in democratic institutions.
 In this lesson, we start to help students understand these challenges by examining the idea of democracy itself.

 As we seek to define democracy, we might also consider the relationship between a democratic government and the freedom and liberty we expect it to provide.
 In a speech given in 1944 by federal judge Learned Hand to 150,000 newly naturalized citizens in New York’s Central Park, Hand remarked: